Are Test Levels Still Relevant in Agile Software Development? | David Tzemach

 However, Agile testing is different.
 Testing is no longer a separate phase.
-All team members must work together to get work done and most often test levels are defined as part of the Definition of Done.
+All team members must work together to get work done, and most often, test levels are defined as part of the Definition of Done.
 For example:

 Incorporated unit tests in DoD

-All unit tests automated and checked in.
+All unit tests are automated and checked in.

-All unit tests executed and pass 100%.
+All unit tests were executed and passed 100%.

 Unit test code reviewed.